Costs in Employment Tribunal claims

 – then costs may be awarded.

-The Tribunal will look at the test summarised above in deciding whether or not to award costs, and will apply its discretion to the issue.
+The Tribunal will look at the test summarised above in deciding whether or not to award costs, and will apply its discretion.
 Generally speaking, the Tribunal will look at “all relevant factors” in deciding whether or not to award costs, including:

 - the general position that costs in the Employment Tribunal are the exception rather than the rule;